micahcourey/DrupalCodeReview4/README.md

 By Micah Courey, 6-Nov-2015

-A Drupal website showcasing a custom module called DNA
+A Drupal website showcasing a custom module called DNA, A custom Zen sub-theme and a Ajax enabled article generator.

 Setup
 ----------